mildtoast/mildtoast/README.md

 <h3 align="center">A passionate programmer from New York looking for new opportunities</h3>

 - 📫 How to reach me **danmallon85@gmail.com**
+- I'm actively looking for opportunities to gain hands-on experience through internships, projects, or collaborations.
+I'm eager to contribute, learn from experienced developers, and improve my skills.
+Thank you! 🚀

 <h3 align="left">Connect with me:</h3>
 <p align="left">